 Note :- For products with Customer satisfaction as primary objectives, emotional value can already be included in NPS/CSAT scores

 “Kano model” is a popular prioritization tool used for prioritization.
-It is very effective when used for defining Emotional Value / Customer Satisfaction.
-Customer’s satisfaction from features can be determined by classifying them into attractive needs, performance needs or basic needs and checking the stage of the feature.
+It is very effective when used for defining Customer Value.
+Customer value from features can be determined by classifying them into attractive needs, performance needs or basic needs and checking the stage of the feature.

 - Attractive Needs: These features trigger feelings of high satisfaction and delight, but users are not dissatisfied if the feature are not present